Are you implementing content marketing for your online business?

 I always create three different demonstrations of the image for Facebook, Twitter, and Pinterest.
 See below:

 Yoast allows customizing the different image appearance for Facebook and Twitter as easy as hitting a social icon on left-hand-side of your SEO panel.

 However, Yoast has no option to optimize the image for Pinterest thus you’ll need another plugin.
 I’m using Easy Social Share Button plugin, so it’s easy to do that.
 See below snapshot

 An Image is not useful unless it’s a healthy.

 Oh, god!
 What do I mean healthy image?

-Using numerous visual contents attracts reader’s attention and increases more conversion of your blog, the images, however, aren’t going to help, but damage your conversion rate.
+Using various visual contents attracts reader’s attention and increases more conversion of your blog, the images, however, aren’t going to help, but damage your conversion rate.

 Image puts a heavy stone on your blog and makes it steps like a turtle.
-The readers aren’t enough patient to wait for your blog loaded and often times, switch to the better blog.
+The readers aren’t enough patient to wait for your blog loaded and often, switch to the better blog.

 Images, at the meantime, damage your blog traffic.

 Be sure, your visual content is an engagement machine, but not a heavy stone.
 Optimize and compress your images to speed up your blog, and the recommended file size should be less than 70kb.